 The employer should give you some idea of promotion possibilities within the organization.
 What is the next step on the career ladder?

 When an employer makes a job offer, information about earnings and benefits are usually included.
-You will want to research to determine if the offer is fair.
+Before accepting a job offer, you will want to research to determine if the offer is fair.
 If you choose to negotiate for higher pay and better benefits, objective research will help you strengthen your case.

 If you are considering the salary and benefits for a job in another geographic area, make allowances for differences in the cost of living, which may be significantly higher in a large metropolitan area than in a smaller city, town, or rural area.